 Clear: "Explain how B-tree indexes work in PostgreSQL.
 Cover how the index is structured, how lookups traverse it, and what types of queries benefit most from B-tree indexes."

-The vague version could produce anything from a one-paragraph summary to a textbook chapter.
-The clear version tells the model exactly what ground to cover.
+The vague version could produce a short summary, a long tutorial, or something in between.
+The clear version tells the model what ground to cover.

-Context is the background information the model needs to do its job well.
-Without context, the model fills in the blanks with assumptions, and those assumptions are often wrong.
+Context is the background information the model needs to do the job well.
+Without it, the model fills in missing details with generic assumptions.
+Those assumptions often do not match your product, your users, or your data.

 Without context: